Find a Doctor

 These represent only some of the innovative techniques and procedures our cardiothoracic surgeons regularly perform.

-The expertise of our surgeons, coupled with the comprehensive range of diagnostic and treatment modalities offered, uniquely positions us to lead the way in treating all aspects of thoracic and foregut diseases.» Find details on patient services and treatments at the UPMC Esophageal and Lung Institute.
+The expertise of our surgeons, coupled with the comprehensive range of diagnostic and treatment modalities offered, uniquely positions us to lead the way in treating all aspects of thoracic and foregut diseases.

 The Division of Thoracic and Foregut Surgery provides esophageal and lung surgery services at: